Arming (ships)

-In the age of sail, arming or victualling a war ship, or war vessel had the meaning of equipping the ships with all the materials to navigate and the "victuals" necessary for the crew to subsist.
-So, in addition to the rigging (masts, sails and ropes), the victualler (or sutler) should supply water and provisions and, eventually, cannons, offensive weapons and defensive weapons.
+In the Age of Sail, arming or victualling a war ship or war vessel meant equipping the ship with all the necessary materials to navigate and the victuals necessary for the crew to subsist.
+In addition to the rigging (masts, sails and ropes), the victualler (or sutler) supplied water and provisions and, in some cases, cannons, offensive weapons and defensive weapons.

-Victualling small boats without haste could be done without large facilities.
-On the contrary, the preparation of an army of war or military flocks, was usually carried out in arsenals and shipyards.
+Victualling small boats without haste could be done in small facilities.
+On the contrary, the preparation of military fleets was usually carried out in large arsenals and shipyards.

 Arsenals and shipyards

-In the Mediterranean there are many important and famous places where ships were built, armed and victualled, especially those intended to support military flocks.
-One only has to remember the Piraeus arsenal, the Carthage arsenal, the Tortosa shipyards, the Venice arsenal, the Barcelona shipyards, the Valencia shipyards, the Mallorca shipyards... and many others.
+In the Mediterranean there were many large centres where ships were built, armed and victualled, many of which were intended to support large military fleets.
+Examples include the Piraeus arsenal, the Carthage arsenal, the Tortosa shipyards, the Venice arsenal, the Barcelona shipyards, the Valencia shipyards, and the Mallorca shipyards.